 - A plug for Karen Rhodes' Hawaii

 - Killer on the Loose by Deana Lisi

 - A SHADO on Paradise by Pamela McCaughey, based on Five-O, UFO and Magnum,

 - A sneak preview of Bill Koenig's Five-O/Man From U.N.C.L.E. crossover story.

 the TV show' but it's still a lot of fun.
-Quigley has to be a
+Quigley has to be a fanatic on

 - Honolulu TV news coverage of the 1996 Five-O convention.
 UPDATED!